marnixcox/integration-hub/README.md

 # Integration hub.
 There can be only one!
 ## "You cannot die.
 Accept it!"

-This templates includes generic integration components like Api Management, Azure Service Bus and Azure Artifacts.
+This template includes generic integration components like Api Management, Azure Service Bus and Azure Artifacts.

 It can be used with one or more [**logicapp-standard-func**](https://github.com/marnixcox/logicapp-standard-func/) implementations.